-Following a large-scale inspection by the Saxon Data Protection and Transparency Commissioner (SDTB), over 1,500 website operators have improved the data protection requirements on their websites.
+Following a large-scale inspection by the Saxon Data Protection and Transparency Commissioner (SDTB), more than 1,500 website operators have improved the data protection requirements on their sites.
 In particular, the non-compliant use of Google Analytics had to be corrected.
 What companies should look out for.

 30,000 websites in Saxony checked for GDPR violations

 In May 2024, the data protection supervisory authority checked around 30,000 websites of Saxon providers.
-The unlawful use of Google Analytics was objected to for 2,300 website operators.
-The website visitors had not previously consented to the placement of Analytics cookies or the establishment of a server connection to Google Analytics.
+In the case of 2,300 website operators, the unlawful use of Google Analytics objected to.
+The website visitors had not previously consented to the setting of analytics cookies or the establishment of a server connection to Google Analytics agreed.

-"The automated website scans carried out by my authority have not only identified a large number of data protection violations, but have also eliminated most of them in the meantime.
-Two-thirds of the identified websites now do not use Google Analytics to track user behavior or ask for explicit consent beforehand," says Saxony's data protection officer Juliane Hundert.
+"My authority's automated website scans have not only identified a large number of data protection violations, but have now also eliminated most of them.
+Two thirds of the identified websites now do not use Google Analytics to track user behavior is waived, or an unambiguous consent is requested in advance.
+Consent asked," says Saxony's data protection officer Juliane Hundert.

-Among other things, the authority's consultations revealed that a significant number of cookie banners often did not do what the settings promised users.
-In some cases, services were executed and cookies were set even though the settings indicated "off".
+Among other things, the authority's consultations revealed that a considerable number of cookie banners often did not do what the settings promised users.
+In some cases, services were executed and Cookies although the settings signaled "off".
 Many of those responsible were not aware of this.

 Use of Google Analytics not a legitimate interest

-When using Google Analytics in particular, the SDTB would like to point out that the consent of website visitors is required under both the GDPR and the Telecommunications Digital Services Data Protection Act (TDDDG).
+Especially when using Google Analytics the SDTB points out that both according to the GDPR as well as under the Telecommunications Digital Services Data Protection Act (TDDDG).
+Consent of the website visitor is required.

-In the opinion of the supervisory authority, a balancing of interests in accordance with Art.
+This is because a balancing of interests pursuant to Art.
 6 para.
-1 letter f GDPR ("safeguarding the legitimate interests of the controller or a third party") must always be assumed in favor of the users of a website in the case of analysis services such as Google Analytics.
-According to the SDTB, such a balancing of interests is in favour of the visitor in the case of personalized web analysis of website visitors, as the targeted and in-depth monitoring of behaviour represents a strong intrusion into the privacy of the website visitor.
+1 letter f GDPR ("safeguarding the legitimate interests of the controller or a third party") is in the opinion of the Supervisory authority for analysis services such as Google Analytics always in favor of the users of a website.
+Such a balancing of interests would be in favour of the visitor in the case of personalized web analysis of website visitors, as the targeted and in-depth monitoring of behaviour would constitute a strong intrusion into the user's privacy.
+Privacy of the website visitor, according to the SDTB.

-"A permanent and in-depth observation of individual behavior and the collection of this data across a large number of apps and websites contradicts the reasonable expectations of website visitors regarding the scope of the processing in question and its effects," the supervisory authority further explains.
+"Persistent and in-depth monitoring of individual behavior and the collection of this data across a multitude of apps and websites is contrary to the reasonable expectations of website visitors regarding the scope of the data in question.
+Processing and their effects," explains the Supervisory authority continue.

-Due to these overriding interests of website visitors, the operation of Google Analytics on the basis of a legitimate interest of the website operator is not possible from the perspective of the supervisory authority.
-Express consent is therefore required.
+Due to these overriding interests of website visitors, the operation of Google Analytics on the basis of a legitimate interest of the website operator from the perspective of the Supervisory authority not possible.
+It is therefore an explicit Consent required.

 Reading tip: EDPB publishes guidelines on legitimate interest